KhaanFaizan/Enchanted-Labyrinth-Explorer/README.md

 # Tech Stack
 Language: C++

+# Project Structure
+main.cpp: The entry point of the game which initializes the menu and starts the game loop.

+game.h: Contains the game logic and manages game objects and background.

+menu.h: Handles the display and interaction with the game menu.

+player.h: Defines the player class, including movement and sprite management.

+Source.cpp: A sample SFML window demonstrating basic rendering.

 # Graphics & Windowing: SFML (Simple and Fast Multimedia Library)

 # Build Tools: Standard C++ build tools (e.g., g++, Visual Studio, or similar)